rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/control_node/index.md

 A control node can be run in a virtual machine on a Windows computer.
 There are a number of ways to run virtual machines on Windows, depending on your Windows version, such as:

-- [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/), available in Windows 10 Enterprise, Pro, or Education versions, which can be managed from the Windows UI or, for **terminal-based control nodes with no graphical interface**, using [Multipass](https://multipass.run/), a lightweight, command-line VM launcher
+- [Hyper-V](https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/), available in Windows 10 Enterprise, Pro, or Education versions, which can be managed from the Windows UI or, for **terminal-based control nodes with no graphical interface** using [Multipass](https://multipass.run/), a lightweight, command-line VM launcher
 - [VirtualBox](https://www.virtualbox.org/)

 {{< highlight "warning" "VMware Workstation Player">}}

-On Windows 10, testing has shown that the free, personal, non-commercial use version of [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) **does not work** with rollyourown.xyz due to networking issues for containers within a virtual machine preventing the image build process from succeeding.
+On Windows 10, testing has shown that the free, personal, non-commercial use version of [VMware Workstation Player](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html) **does not work** with rollyourown due to networking issues for containers within a virtual machine preventing the image build process from succeeding.
 These problems *may* be solved with the VMWare Player Pro version by setting promiscuous mode on virtual network bridge, but we have been unable to test this.
 If you can verify this and provide step-by-step instructions how to solve these issues, please [contribute](/collaborate).

 {{< /highlight >}}